 Ideal Performance State for Soccer

 What's your ideal performance state to play soccer?
 What state of mind do you need to be in to perform your best on the soccer field?
-Some players like to drink a Red Bull before a game.
+Some soccer players like to drink a Red Bull before a game.
 Some players swear by a cup of coffee.
-Some players have to drink tea.
+Some players have to drink tea, like Barcelona's Luis Suarez, who's seems to go everywhere with his yerba mate.

-It's different for everybody, in terms of what pre-game rituals they have and what puts them in the best frame of mind to play their best.
+It's different for everybody though, in terms of what pre-game rituals they have and what puts them in the best frame of mind to play their best soccer.
 Frankie Hejduk is known to down quite a few Starbucks espresso shots prior to playing.
-All the respect to Hejduk, but he's a unique type of player let's just say - full of energy and certainly doesn't need any espresso.
+All respect to Hejduk, but he's a unique type of player let's just say - full of energy and certainly doesn't need any espresso.

-That's way many soccer players are superstitious.
-If they have a good game then they're going to do everything the same before their next match.
-That's means eating the same food, listening to the same music and maybe even wearing the same socks.
+Making sure they play well in every game is also why many soccer players are superstitious.
+If they have a good game then they're going to do everything the same way before their next match, say if they scored a goal or played well in the previous game.
+That means eating the same food, listening to the same music and maybe even wearing the same socks.
 But again, for everyone it's different, find out what makes you comfortable and then stick with that.

 - Give yourself enough time to get to the field and not have to rush